Dent Disease

 Paris, FR

-Stephane Lourdel practices in Paris, France.
+Stephane Lourdel practices practicing medicine in Paris, France.
 Ms. Lourdel is rated as an Elite expert by MediFind in the treatment of Dent Disease.
-Her top areas of expertise are Dent Disease, Bartter Syndrome, Hyperaldosteronism, and Nephrocalcinosis.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Dent Disease, Bartter Syndrome, Hyperaldosteronism, and Nephrocalcinosis.

 Learn about our expert tiers